stringiest/CV/README.md

 _Support Services Officer_

 - Responsible for the logging and coding of invoices for payment, and reception duties including providing basic rent and repairs information.

-## Skills

-#### Problem Solving & Analytical Reasoning

-I have always enjoyed solving problems, both in a personal and professional setting.
-In my role as Personal Tax Senior I looked for many ways to improve aspects of the job.

-- Configured and introduced a workflow system for the Personal Tax Team, to replace the shared spreadsheet which had previously been used and save time
-- Researched a portal system for use by the team, demonstrated it to senior management and tested it with a sample of clients.
-This would replace the previous system of password-protecting each document before emailing, improving security and company image.

-#### Data Design

-In my previous roles I have often been the 'go to' person for creating reports, having understood instinctively how the various tables fit together.
-At Makers I have enjoyed being able to develop this skill, by designing the databases myself.

-- Designed the database structure for our Airbnb clone, Makers BNB, in week 5 of Makers
-- I built a gift list app using Ruby on Rails and PostgreSQL

-## Education

-#### Makers Academy (October 2020 to January 2021)

-- OOP, TDD, MVC, DDD
-- Ruby, JavaScript, Python
-- Ruby on Rails, React, Django
-- RSpec, Jasmine
-- PostgreSQL

-#### Professional qualification (March 2013 - July 2017)

-- ACA part-qualified - all modules completed, with all first-time passes bar one.

-#### University of Leicester (September 1997 - July 2000)

-- BSc Mathematics (Hons)

-#### Rosebery School (September 1991 - July 1997)

-A levels: Mathematics (B), French (C), General Studies (C), Economics (E) Nine GCSEs: 1A\*, 2As, 4Bs and 2Cs (including Maths A\*, English B)

 ## Hobbies